callaginn/sse-reloader/README.md

 # SSE Update System 🚀
-Three ways to blast real-time updates into your app without melting your server (probably). 🙈
+Four ways to blast real-time updates into your app without melting your server (probably). 🙈

 Unlike JS-PHP polling — which pokes your server every half second like a toddler on espresso 🤣 — SSE keeps one chill connection and only sends updates when something actually changes.
 Less bandwidth, lighter server load, faster updates, and zero nagging “Are we there yet?” messages. 😎